Part-time jobs

 Arts, leisure and volunteering

-You may find opportunities in museums, leisure centres, sports venues, art, and theatre spaces and more.
+You may find opportunities in museums, leisure centres, sports venues, art, theatre spaces and more.
 Examples include:

 Other sources of part-time jobs

-Lots of other sectors may recruit students on a part time basis.
+Other sectors may recruit students on a part time basis.
 A few examples:

-• NHS Jobs (nationwide roles, including support roles)
+- NHS Jobs (nationwide roles, including support roles)

-• Mystery Shopper (ad hoc opportunities.
+- Mystery Shopper (ad hoc opportunities.
 Search for credible agencies via the Mystery Shopping Professionals Association)

-• Greater.Jobs (jobs in Greater Manchester local authorities)
+- Greater.Jobs (Greater Manchester local authorities)

 Christmas jobs

-Christmas can be a busy hiring period - employers start to advertise for their Christmas jobs around end of October onwards.
+Christmas can be a busy hiring period.
+Employers start to advertise for their Christmas jobs around end of October onwards.
 Retail, hospitality, and delivery companies (Royal Mail, Evri, Amazon etc.) often recruit over Christmas.

 You may also find festival and events jobs, especially in summer.